consensus-shipyard/ipc/developer-guides/upgrades/README.md

 These instructions detail the steps for utilizing the halting mechanism to synchronize Fendermint application switching with newer versions.

+{% hint style="info" %}
+NOTE: Node operators should always check the fendermint exit code.
+If fendermint exits with code 2, which indicates reaching the halting height, disable automatic restarts.
+Instead, follow steps 4 and 5 in this section.
+{% endhint %}

 #### 1. Determine the future halt_height

 Node operators collaborate on which future block height should be used as `halt_height`.
 Selecting the halting height is totally up to the operators, but let say for example purposes that the halt_height was agreed to be set to `10000`.